Insights & Updates

 My view is, the best piece of technology requires human leverage.
 It would be a mistake to rely on one or the other alone in isolation.
 HR is ultimately a people-centred function.
 HR technology can and should free up our time to focus on what matters, but it does not and certainly should not eliminate human expertise from the recruitment process.

-To address this, CONNECT has developed a Sourcing-as-a-Service (SaaS) solution that combines a suite of tested technology with human intelligence to help organisations reach a wider universe of qualified candidates.
+To address this, EBC has developed a Sourcing-as-a-Service (SaaS) solution that combines a suite of tested technology with human intelligence to help organisations reach a wider universe of qualified candidates.

 This model resonates with our clients because the talent acquisition teams are unencumbered by the need to implement the technology or integrate it within their current IT infrastructure.
 In-house TA teams do not even need to be trained to use the technology.
 They need only to interface with professional recruiters who will harness the power of technology with their human expertise to deliver immediate and measurable outcomes: Qualified candidate profiles with clear intent for career discussion with our clients.